celesteck/CSE110-Project/index.md

 I also enjoy learning about myself and others.
 For example, I love exploring personality types and taking fun quizzes.
 Although I am very aware of the consequences of typing yourself, I think there is still a lot to learn from things like these!
 I am an INFJ. ![infj](https://c4.staticflickr.com/4/3871/18216353004_fefb8f960d.jpg)

+I am looking forward to working with a team this quarter in CSE110!